bodziosamolot/sourceGenerators/article.md

 ### Incremental Source Generator

 That caching is realized through IncrementalValueProvider<T> (and its sibling IncrementalValuesProvider<T>).
-When working with a generator we will have access to IncrementalGeneratorInitializationContext which allows to get the following providers:
+When working with a generator we will have access to IncrementalGeneratorInitializationContext which allows to get the to a set of providers.
+They are the points through which we can work with different components of our program:
-- CompilationProvider
+- SyntaxProvider - this provider will serve us changes in the syntax of our program.
-- AdditionalTextsProvider
+- CompilationProvider - is the gateway to Semantic Analysis.
-- AnalyzerConfigOptionsProvider
+- AdditionalTextsProvider - allows to obtain files with static content included in the project.
-- MetadataReferencesProvider
+- MetadataReferencesProvider - providers information about referenced assemblies.
-- ParseOptionsProvider
+- AnalyzerConfigOptionsProvider & ParseOptionsProvider - allows to read configuration values.

 All of which are utilizing IValueProvider<TSource> e.g., CompilationProvider is IncrementalValueProvider<Compilation>.
 The provider hides all of the implementation details related with caching.
 What's important for us is that the provider operators run only for changes.

 It is best explained with an example.
-I will skim over some important parts of an Incremental Source Generator to get to the vital parts first.
+I will skim over some important parts of an Incremental Source Generator to get to the vital ones first.
 The Generator has to implement the [IIncrementalGenerator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.iincrementalgenerator?view=roslyn-dotnet-4.1.0) interface.
 The interface consists of only one method:

 `Initialize(IncrementalGeneratorInitializationContext)`

 This *IncrementalGeneratorInitializationContext* is what gives us access to all the providers mentioned before.
-Here it is in an example implementation:
+It is worth mentioning that the implementation of Incremental Source Generator in this article is a functional one but it distilled so that we can focus on the most important things.
+It lacks some checks and operations You would normally add.

           public void Initialize(IncrementalGeneratorInitializationContext context)
           {
-                IncrementalValuesProvider<INamedTypeSymbol> controllerDeclarations = context.SyntaxProvider
+                IncrementalValuesProvider<INamedTypeSymbol> controllerDeclarations = **context.SyntaxProvider
-                    .CreateSyntaxProvider(
+                    .CreateSyntaxProvider**(
                         (node, token) => node is ClassDeclarationSyntax && ((ClassDeclarationSyntax)node)
                             .Identifier.Value.ToString().EndsWith("Controller"),
                         (syntaxContext, token) =>